 This is with those values in mind that, we, members of Seido, developed over time a strong ethic that goes beyond self-development.
-Most of us are foreigners and resident in Japan, and as human beings, uprooted from our countries of origin, we have developed a sense of universality - considering ourselves citizens of the World.
+Most of us are foreigners and residents in Japan, and as human beings, uprooted from our countries of origin, we have developed a sense of universality - considering ourselves citizens of the World.

 Our personal stories and experiences, constructed through the practice of Budo, lead us to develop a very strong sense of respect for all human beings, regardless of origins, races, religions, political orientation or personal choices.

-We also believe that our status of human beings and Budoka defines us far more profoundly than our work status.
+We also believe that our status as human beings and Budoka defines us far more profoundly than our work status.
 Being Budoka prevails on being businessmen, and Seido is the emanation of who we are.
 This is why, in 2018, we have decided to run charity events on a regular basis.

 How does our charity events work?

-Monthly charity events conditions
+Charity events conditions

 - 10% of all sales are donated to selected charities (see next paragraph for the list).